drkostas/template_python_project/README.md

 ### Set the required environment variables <a name = "env_variables"></a>

-In order to run the [main.py](main.py) or the tests you will need to set the following environmental variables in you system:
+In order to run the [main.py](main.py) or the tests you will need to set the following environmental variables in your system:

 ```bash
 $ export DROPBOX_API_KEY=<VALUE>